TheReconPilot/rl-notes/docs/exploration.md

 This strategy converges to the optimal policy, so regret eventually stops growing (theoretically).

-An alternative strategy to reduce $\epsilon$ is to reduce it linearyly.
+An alternative strategy to reduce $\epsilon$ is to reduce it linearly.
 For example, subtract, say, 0.05 from $\epsilon$ at each time step. $\epsilon$ eventually becomes zero.
 This linear reduction does not guarantee convergence to optimal policy (as we may not have explored optimal actions before our $\epsilon$ became zero), however, in practice, with proper tuning, this generally works.

 ### Softmax / Boltzman